 - Tour over 50 castles scattered across the Zagorje hillside

-- Stretch your legs and discover the many waterfalls and emerald-green lakes of Plitvice Lakes National Park
+- Discover cascading waterfalls and emerald lakes of Plitvice Lakes National Park

 - Listen to the sea organ of Zadar and explore its storied alleyways

 - Explore the famous Diocletian's Palace in Split, dating back to the 4th century